Heo Hwang-ok

 MtDNA Haplogroup Jōmon people is characterized by the presence of Haplogroup M7a (a branch halpgroup that is part of the bigger M7 strand).
 It can be deduced that the remains used in the research conducted in 2004 were in fact royals of the Gaya confederacy who bore genetic resemblance to the Jōmon population.
 Thus, the reason for the discovery of the M7 haplogroup in their tombs and the researchers concluding a foreign origin was proposed.

-As the M7 haplogroup was enriched in the study of the remains, one imagines that Heo Hwang-ok can be related to ancient Jōmon ancestry.
-According to a 2017 study published in Scientific Advances by the University of Cambridge and Ulsan National Institute of Science and Technology (UNIST), “the type of mitochondria genome found in the Devil’s Gate Cave people is nearly the same as that found in Koreans.
-You could say the cave people are almost like the ancestors of Koreans.”
-This was said by Jeon Seong-won, the researcher that led the project.
-In the study itself, the authors state that the Devil's Gate Cave's remains closely relate to Jōmon D4 and M haplogroups.
-Actually, Devil's Gate Cave is located in the land of ancient Korean kingdoms such as Dongbuyeo (Eastern Buyeo), Okjeo, and Goguryeo, and the evidence hints that Jōmon ancestry has close relation to that of early Koreans.
-If Heo Hwang-ok's M7 haplogroup is so largely enriched, then it could be likely that she came from the earliest traces of Jōmon ancestry, namely the progeny of Devil's Gate Cave (Chertovy Vorota Cave) inhabitants in Dongbuyeo.
-Some additional tidbits to entertain thought are that in the Samguk Yusa, the boat Heo Hwang-ok arrived in "darted like an arrow," which is representative of Goguryeo warfare, the sail and flag were colored red, which was Goguryeo's military colors, and a courtier's name was Sinpo, which is the name of a North Korean city on the eastern coast of present-day Goguryeo.
+Due to the existence of M7 haplogroup found in the remains, it can be theorized that Heo Hwang-ok may be related to ancient Jōmon populations.
+According to a 2017 study published in Scientific Advances by the University of Cambridge and Ulsan National Institute of Science and Technology (UNIST), "the type of mitochondria genome found in the Devil’s Gate Cave people is nearly the same as that found in Koreans.
+You could say the cave people are almost like the ancestors of Koreans." said Jeon Seong-won, the lead researcher of the project.
+According to the study, the Devil's Gate Cave's remains are closely related to Jōmon D4 and M haplogroups.
+In fact, Devil's Gate Cave is located in the land of ancient Korean kingdoms such as Dongbuyeo (Eastern Buyeo), Okjeo, and Goguryeo, which the evidence hints that Jōmon ancestry has close relation to that of early inhabitants of Korea.
+Such abundance of M7 haplogroup found in Heo Hwang-ok's relatives' remains may signify a likely case that she came from the earliest traces of Jōmon ancestry, namely the progeny of Devil's Gate Cave (Chertovy Vorota Cave) inhabitants in Dongbuyeo.
+It also coincides with the fact that within the Samguk Yusa, the boat Heo Hwang-ok arrived in "darted like an arrow," is representative of Goguryeo warfare arsenal as the sail and flag were colored red, similar to Goguryeo's military colors, and a courtier's name was Sinpo, which is the name of a North Korean city on the eastern coast of present-day Goguryeo.

 Despite the historical, archaeological and genealogical inaccuracies surrounding her existence, many Korean historians stated that her iconic image as a legendary figure should persist as a means for the two countries to remain on good terms.